How to Make Money with Mobile Proxies. Economics and Business Calculations.

 Check the full list of supported modems at https://proxysmart.org/proxysmart-modems-support/

-Install the demo version of Proxysmart and connect the modem(s).
+Install the Proxysmart demo version and connect the modem(s).
+Follow the guide at https://proxysmart.org/proxysmart-demo-installation/

-If you want to request a demo version for more than one modem, contact the Proxysmart support team, and they will assist you.
+If you wish to request a demo for more than one modem, please contact the Proxysmart support team.
+Once you decide that the technical testing is successful, proceed to the next step.

 Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Iceland, Ireland, Italy, Netherlands, Norway, Poland, Portugal, South Korea, Spain, Sweden, Switzerland, United Kingdom, USA.

-• IP rotation: automatic or by link.
+• IP Rotation: automatic or via API request.

-Project Economics Calculation
+Project Economics Calculation Example

-Farm size: 20 modems
+Node size: 20 modems

-Proxy farm share: 60% ($90)
+Equipment owner's share: 60% ($90)

 Server

-Intel Core i5 or Intel Core i7, 8-16 GB RAM, 20-120 GB storage
+Intel Core i5 or Intel Core i7, 8-16 GB RAM, 20-120 GB

-Cost – $400
+Estimated cost – $400

-Lifespan – 4 years
+Estimated service life – 4 years

 Power consumption: 65 W